luvuong-le/node-project-generator/README.md

 | --npmInit, --ni | Specify to run project generation with npm install **[Optional]** |
 | --gitInit, --ginit | Specify to run project generation with git init **[Optional]**|

+**Notes:**

+- Custom template path must have the correct structure based on the Enums.
+An example of this is below:
+    - templateFolderName
+        - code
+            - Router.js
+        - project
+            - express

 ## Example Commands